codr7/sharpl/README.md

 - Zeros and empty strings, arrays, lists and maps are considered false.
 - `=` is generic and compares values deeply, `is` may be used to compare identity.
 - Lambdas look like anonymous methods.
-- `eval` evaluates once, at emit time.
+- Compile time eval (called `emit`), similar to Zig's comptime.
 - Explicit tail calls using `return`.
 - Parens are used for calls only.
-- Most things are callable, simlar to Clojure.
+- Many things are callable, simlar to Clojure.
 - Line numbers are a thing.

 ## bindings